trabe/html-attrs.vim/README.md

 The plugin has a set of specs written in Ruby using Rspec + [vimrunner](https://github.com/AndrewRadev/vimrunner).

-In order to test the plugin (assuming you have got Ruby and Bundler installer):
+In order to test the plugin (assuming you have got Ruby and Bundler installed):

   1. Run `bundle install`
   2. Run `rspec`